 German painter and illustrator living and working in Munich; known for his portraits; he was a member of the Reichsverband bildender Kuenstler Deutschlands (RvbK); born 1884, died 1945.

 - Female Workers as Musicians (ca 1935), coloured print, Max Josef Wechsler (1884-1945).
-Location: offered for sale on eBay (Germany) by Martin Bernhard, Hamburg, Germany, June 2012.
-Ref.
+Location: offered for sale on eBay (Germany) by Martin Bernhard, Hamburg, Germany, June 2012; akpool.de (Feb.
+2021, col.) Ref.
 Postcard: Verlag G. Franz’schen Buchdruckerei G. Emil Mayer, München.
 Three women wearing blue uniforms, red scarfs and swastika broaches play violin and two soprano recorders of neo-baroque design.
 They don’t seem to be having much fun!

-- Fanciful Characters in a Boat (1656), oil on canvas, 68 × 61 cm, Jan-Baptiste Weenix the Elder (1621-1663).
+- Fantasy Characters in a Boat (1656), oil on canvas, 68 × 61 cm, Jan-Baptiste Weenix the Elder (1621-1663).
 Paris: Musée du Louvre, Inv.
 RF 1943-7.
+Detail.
 Ref.
-Paris RIdIM (1999).
-In the centre of an elegant one-masted boat a young woman plays a lute leaning against her companion who clicks his fingers with delight.
+Paris RIdIM (1999); Website: Louvre cl010059863 (col.); Website: Joconde 000PE008687 (1999, col.); Website: Wikimedia Commons (2017, col.); Website Alamy (2021-detail, col.).
+In the centre of an elegant one-masted boat a young woman plays a cittern, leaning against her companion who clicks his fingers with delight.
 Beside and slightly behind the couple a man stands playing a perfect little recorder.
-The other passengers include two old men and a young boy who gazes into the water.
-A small swan swims alongside.
-On the shore is a sombre castle amongst whose pillars a corpulent man in a turban stands watching.
+A man in nothing but a loincloth steadies the boat, holding it to the shore with a long rope.
+The other passengers include: an elderly woman, recumbent; a man wearing a cuirass, a young boy who gazes into the water, a saddled horse, and a hound which cringes in embarrassment.
+A curious swan swims alongside.
+On the shore is a sombre castle amongst whose pillars a corpulent man in a turban stands watching as two men carry some baggage down the steps to the boat.
 In the harbour behind stand several stately galleons.

 Johann Christoph Weigel